 When certain cancer medicines are used to fight cancer cells, they also affect the white blood cells that fight infections.
 Sargramostim is used to prevent or reduce the risk of infection while you are being treated with cancer medicines.
-This medicine is also used to help the bone marrow recover after a bone marrow transplantation, and for a process called peripheral blood progenitor cell collection in cancer patients having stem cell transplant.
+It is also used to help the bone marrow recover faster after a bone marrow transplant or after a peripheral blood progenitor cell collection in cancer patients having stem cell transplant.
 This medicine is also used to improve survival in cancer patients who have been exposed to radiation.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.